Click to refer colleagues and get 30% off

 Control virus

-The control adenovirus vector is designed to match the biological application of the custom virus and to be used for testing adenovirus transduction.
-For example, if the custom virus overexpresses a gene, then the control virus provided will be EGFP control adenovirus (adenovirus overexpressing EGFP), and if the custom virus expresses an shRNA against a gene, then the control virus provided will express a scramble shRNA.
-Detailed information for the various control virus is shown below:
+The control adenovirus vector is designed to match the biological application of the custom virus and to be used for testing viral transduction.
+For example, if the custom virus overexpresses a gene, then the control virus provided will be adenovirus overexpressing EGFP, and if the custom virus expresses an shRNA against a gene, then the control virus provided will express a scramble shRNA.
+Detailed information for the various control viruses is shown below:

 Shipping and storage

 Our non-ultra-purified adenovirus is stored in HBSS buffer and our ultra-purified adenovirus is stored in GTS buffer.
-Our adenovirus is shipped on dry ice.
-Upon receiving, adenovirus should be stored at -80°C for long term (stable for at least 1 year), or -20°C for short term, e.g., 2-3 weeks.
-Although adenovirus is more stable than many other virus (e.g. lentivirus) and can be frozen and thawed several times with minimal loss of virus activity, it is best to avoid repeated freeze-thaw cycles in practice.
+Our adenovirus is shipped on dry ice and upon receipt should be stored at -80°C (stable for at least 1 year), or -20°C (stable for 2-3 weeks).
+Although adenovirus is more stable than many other viruses (e.g. lentivirus) and can be frozen and thawed several times with minimal loss of viral activity, it is best to avoid repeated freeze-thaw cycles.

 Price and turnaround Price Match